blackstork-io/fabric/docs/install.md

 To install Fabric:

-- **download a release archive**: choose and download Fabric release archive appropriate for your operating system (Windows, macOS/Darwin, or Linux) and architecture from ["Releases" section](https://github.com/blackstork-io/fabric/releases);
+- **download a release archive**: choose and download Fabric release archive appropriate for your operating system (Windows, macOS/Darwin, or Linux) and architecture from ["Releases"](https://github.com/blackstork-io/fabric/releases) page;
 - **unpack**: extract the contents of the downloaded release archive into a preferred directory;

 For example, the steps for macOS (arm64) are: